dvidelabs/flatcc/doc/binary-format.md

 ## StructBuffers

-The FlatBuffers format does not permit structs to be stored as independent entities.
-They are always embedded in in a fixed memory block representing a table, in a vector, or embedded inline in other structs.
+Unlike tables, structs are are usually embedded in in a fixed memory block representing a table, in a vector, or embedded inline in other structs, but can also be independent when used in a union.

-The root object in FlatBuffers is expected to be a table, but it can also be struct.
+The root object in FlatBuffers is conventionally expected to be a table, but it can also be struct.
 FlatCC supports StructBuffers.
 Since structs do not contain references, such buffers are truly flat.
-Most implementations are not likely to support structs are root but even so they are very
+Most implementations are not likely to support structs are root but even so they are very useful:
-useful:

 It is possible to create very compact and very fast buffers this way.
 They can be used where one would otherwise consider using manual structs